oracle/python-oracledb/doc/src/user_guide/appendix_a.rst

       - Yes - mostly supported.
 Unknown settings are ignored and not passed to Oracle Database.
       - Yes
       - Yes
+    * - Centralized Configuration Providers (see :ref:`configurationproviders`)
+      - Yes
+      - Yes
+      - No
     * - One-way TLS connections (see :ref:`onewaytls`)
       - Yes
       - Yes